WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Installation.md

 In the GUI, go to the SearchBar at the top of the screen and click on `About Wasabi`.
 Here the current version of your Wasabi is displayed.

+You can also verify the version using the command line by executing `wassabee --version`, and `wassabeed --version` for the [Daemon](/using-wasabi/Daemon.md) version.
+(`wassabee --version` currently doesn't work on Windows OS)

 Wasabi is cutting edge software, so it is well-advised to stay up-to-date.

 ### How do I know about a new version of Wasabi?